Thomas Claiborne (Virginia politician)

-Thomas Claiborne (February 1, 1749 – 1812) was a planter and politician from Brunswick County, Virginia, who served in both houses of the Virginia General Assembly as well as in the United States House of Representatives (from 1793 to 1799 and from 1801 to 1805), and fathered two sons who also became Congressman.
+Thomas Burnell Claiborne (February 1, 1749 – 1812) was a planter and politician from Brunswick County, Virginia, who served in both houses of the Virginia General Assembly as well as in the United States House of Representatives (from 1793 to 1799 and from 1801 to 1805), and fathered two sons who also became Congressman.

 Early life and education

-Claiborne was born in 1747 at "Fox Castle" plantation in Dinwiddie County in the Colony of Virginia, the son of tavernkeeper Burnell Claiborne (1721-1787) and his wife, the former Hannah Ravenscorft Poythress, whose first husband Francis Poythress had died.
-He had an elder sister Martha (1744-1825) who married Rev. Devereux Jarrett (who became a major missionary in Southside Virginia), and another sister named Sallie.
+Claiborne was born in 1747 at "Fox Castle" plantation in Dinwiddie County in the Colony of Virginia, the son of tavernkeeper Burnell Claiborne (1721–1787) and his wife, the former Hannah Ravenscorft Poythress, whose first husband Francis Poythress had died.
+He had an elder sister Martha (1744–1825) who married Rev. Devereux Jarrett (who became a major missionary in Southside Virginia), and another sister named Sallie.
 His grandfather had been Leonard Claiborne, whose brothers became clerks of Stafford County, Northumberland County and Surry Counties.
 His uncle, another Leonard Claiborne, had married another Poythress sister and represented Dinwiddie County in the House of Burgesses before moving to Georgia, and another uncle, Richard Claiborne (d.
 1776) represented Lunenberg County in the House of Burgesses and revolutionary conventions.
 Complicating matters, another Thomas Claiborne was a grandson of grandfather Leonard's brother Augustine Claiborne, who married Mary Herbert and had at least six sons and three daughters who reached adulthood after he moved southward from King William County to a plantation he named Windsor, which was initially in then-vast Surry County (of which he served as burgess then county clerk) but which in 1754 became Sussex County (of which he served as clerk for more than two decades and then was elected a state senator in 1779 but declared ineligible because of his position as County Clerk).
 That cousin Thomas Claiborne established a plantation in New Kent County.
 This Thomas the fifth generation of his family in America, descended from merchant William Claiborne who had settled in Virginia in 1621 and became the colony's secretary of state, and William's son, Lieutenant Colonel Thomas Claiborne who was killed by an arrow in 1683, but not before fathering this man's great-grandfather Thomas.
 Claiborne family members had previously operated plantations and stores in Tidewater Virginia and Maryland.
-Augustine Claiborne's brother Leonard represented King William County in the House of Burgesses, as did his cousin Philip Whitehead Claiborne.
+Augustine Claiborne's brother Leonard represented King William County in the House of Burgesses, as did his cousin Phillip Whitehead Claiborne.

 This man married twice.
 He married Mary Clayton in 1772, then married Ann Driver, who survived him and died about 1819, having given birth to a daughter, Sallie.
 The father of John Claiborne and Thomas Claiborne (1780–1856), uncle of Nathaniel Herbert Claiborne and William Charles Cole Claiborne, granduncle of John Francis Hamtramck Claiborne, and great-great-great-great-granduncle of Corinne Claiborne Boggs.
 He received a private education appropriate to this class, but it is unclear whether he attended the College of WIlliam and Mary, as did many members of the family after Sarah, the widow of the first William Claiborne established a scholarship there.